Vegan Biscoff Fudge (Dairy-Free)

 This vegan Biscoff fudge is quick and easy to make with just 2 ingredients!
 It’s sweet and creamy, flavoured with speculoos and a hint of dairy-free white chocolate.

 Dairy-free Biscoff fudge?
 Sign me up!

 This recipe actually came to me on a whim the other day after daydreaming about Christmas sweets.

 Unlike some of my other recipes, the first test turned out perfect!
 It usually takes a good few tries to get a recipe spot on, so this was nothing short of a Christmas miracle.

-I wrote a chocolate and peanut butter fudge recipe for my newsletter earlier this year (sign up for my monthly newsletter here!) and it was quite similar to this one.
+I wrote a chocolate and peanut butter fudge recipe for my newsletter earlier this year and it was quite similar to this one.

-This is one of the easiest vegan fudge recipes you’ll find!
-There’s no need for coconut cream or other cream alternatives and it can be made easily without condensed milk.
+This is one of the easiest dairy-free Biscoff fudge recipes you’ll find!
+There’s no need for coconut cream or other cream alternatives and it can be made easily WITHOUT condensed milk.

 Just 2 simple ingredients and you’re good to go!

-This makes a really nice edible gift and is a creative alternative to shop-bought chocolates.
-It’s also quite unique as you can’t buy anything like it in supermarkets or mainstream stores yet (to my knowledge, at least).
+This makes a really nice edible gift and the perfect chocolate fondue dipper.
+It is a creative alternative to shop-bought chocolates and is quite unique as you can’t buy anything like it in supermarkets or mainstream stores yet (to my knowledge, at least).